00rders/LAB_NOTES/README.md

 ---

-## 🧠 IRIS — SOC Copilot (Private for Now)

-Many triage entries in this repo are processed through **IRIS** — a CLI tool I designed to:

-* Parse logs, extract IOCs, assess alert severity
-* Enrich data from local or API sources
-* Generate markdown reports with context and summaries
-* Create end-of-shift logs to track analyst performance

-Code will be made public in future updates.
-For now, see `SOC_TRACK/` for its real outputs.

----

 ## 🛠️ Personal Study — Structured Learning by Phase

 This folder is my long-term roadmap.
 Each phase is a full learning module with: